mars0i/lescent/README.md

 Live demo: http://bl.ocks.org/mars0i/e08f6e578076560bf3bf<br/>
 (It may be slightly different from what's here.)

-This project began as modifications of a small program by Mike Bostock: https://gist.github.com/mbostock/999346 .
+This project began as modifications of an example by Mike Bostock: https://gist.github.com/mbostock/999346 .

 All new text and software is copyright 2015 by Marshall Abrams.
 The